Sparkling Crystal Clear Fun

 Pitt Springs Recreation Area

 Pitt and Sylvan Springs are just two of many springs along Econfina Creek and are among one the most popular.
 The 10-acre recreation area, managed by the Northwest Florida Water Management District, is in a natural setting of native forest that includes trails and access to other springs.
 The District recently completed restoration activities and recreational improvements, including an extensive trail and boardwalk system.
 One of the trails/boardwalks leads from Pitt Spring to the Sylvan Spring area and includes an overlook and a tubing put-in dock.
 A tubing take-out dock has been constructed at the confluence of Pitt Spring run and Econfina Creek.
 Swimmers can access the water by stairway.
 Covered picnic pavilions and restrooms are available in the uplands around Pitt Spring.

 Ponce De Leon Springs State Park

-This beautiful spring is named for Juan Ponce de León, who led the first Spanish expedition to Florida in 1513 as legend has it-in search for the “fountain of youth.”
+This beautiful spring is named for Juan Ponce de León, who led the first Spanish expedition to Florida in 1513, as legend has it, in search of the “fountain of youth.”
 Visitors might well regain their youth by taking a dip in the cool, clear waters of Ponce de Leon Springs where the water temperature remains a constant 68 degrees Fahrenheit year-round.
 The main spring is a convergence of two underground water flows and produces 14 million gallons of water daily.